iisjade/teaching-systems-lab/README.md

 ## v0.7 Update

 Updated the visual color system to a slate/indigo palette with softer blue-lavender surfaces and improved portfolio polish.

+## v0.8 Update

+Reformatted the rubric generator to use a student-facing row-by-category rubric table.
+The default format now uses three clear categories: Mathematical Thinking, Representation, and Precision & Communication.
+Project/performance tasks use Data & Mathematical Thinking, Visual Representation, and Reflection & Communication.